-Under the Refuse Disposal (Amenity) Act 1978 (which has since been amended by numerous Acts and Regulations), local authorities have a duty to remove a vehicle that has been abandoned on any open land or on any road to which the public have access.
-They can also charge for its removal, storage (if appropriate) and disposal.
+We have a duty to remove a vehicle that has been abandoned on any council owned land or on any road to which the public have access.
+We can also charge for its removal, storage and disposal.

-The Clean Neighbourhoods and Environment Act 2005 has removed the need to place a notice on the vehicle, so an abandoned vehicle can now be taken straight to scrap in most cases.
+The Clean Neighbourhoods and Environment Act 2005 has removed the need to place a notice on the vehicle, so an abandoned vehicle can now be taken straight to scrap without notifying the owner.

 Reporting and checking untaxed vehicles

-Untaxed vehicles should be reported to the DVLA on 08000 325 202 or online using the DVLA's online form.
+Untaxed vehicles should be reported to the DVLA online using the DVLA's online form.

 You can check whether a vehicle is taxed by visiting the GOV.UK - vehicle enquiry website and entering the registration and make of the vehicle.

 A vehicle only needs to be registered for a SORN declaration once (this is no longer renewed annually).
 Please note that vehicles with a SORN declaration still need to be kept on private property with permission, and not on council land or the highway (including roads).